kpegods96/Systematic-Review-Course/docs/06-Module-6-Visualizing-and-Reporting-Findings.md

 # Module 6: Visualizing and Reporting Findings

+In this module, we will focus on transforming complex meta-analysis outputs into clear, actionable, and reproducible reports.
+You will learn how to organize and present findings using structured tables and compelling visualizations, making evidence easier to interpret.
+We will also practice translating statistical results into meaningful insights tailored for diverse audiences, from researchers to policymakers and practitioners.
+To ensure rigor and transparency, you’ll see how to structure your reports according to PRISMA standards.
+Finally, we will explore how R Markdown integrates text, code, and outputs to produce dynamic reports that are both professional and reproducible.

-By the end of this module, students will be able to:
+***By the end of this module, students will be able to:***

 •	Organize and present key meta-analysis findings using structured tables and visualizations.